smasongarrison/syllabi/MegaSyllabus.md

 # Classroom Climate

-I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including but not limited to race, ethnicity, sex, gender, gender-identity, class, sexual orientation, religion, ability, political affiliation) To help accomplish this:
+I aim to create a learning environment for my students that supports a diversity of thoughts, perspectives, and experiences, and honors your identities (including but not limited to race, ethnicity, sex, gender, gender-identity, class, sexual orientation, religion, ability, political affiliation).
+To help accomplish this:

 - If you have a name and/or set of pronouns that differ from those that appear in your official records, please let me know!